Neil-McCuaig/Team07_Devcon3_Simcade_Prototype/Team7_Devcon3_GDD.md

 # **Overview:**

 Our game is a simple baseball simulation game.
 One player is the pitcher and the other is the batter.
 The pitcher presses space to throw the ball and the batter must time his swing correctly by using B to hit the back back.
-If they miss, they lose and if they hit the ball, they get a home run and win.
+If they miss three times, they lose and if they hit the ball three times, they get a home run and win.

 **Objective Statement**
 The question we want to answer with our prototype is the following: How can we use the unity physics engine to create a quick and fast gameplay experience.